 Hanavský Pavilion seemed a good place for a leisurely lunch.
 It’s a spectacular cast iron Dutch Baroque style structure with Art Nouveau detail and panoramic views of the city!
 The Pavilion was originally a “product showcase” for ironworks owned by Prince William Hanavský for the Prague Jubilee Exhibition.

 Group Tour – Prague’s Old Town and New Town

 The fast-paced group tour concentrated on Prague’s heavily-touristed Old and New Town areas and quickly covered major historical sites.
 There were about 25 people in the group and one young guide.
-I have walked this route before and resigned myself to the fact I could not remember the details provided.
+I have walked this route before and resigned myself to the fact I could not remember all the details provided.
 We were moving fast so taking photos was challenging.
 Some of the sites visited included:

 - Prague Astronomical Clock